matomo-org/developer-documentation/docs/generated/master/Piwik/RankingQuery.md

 ### `setLimit()` <a name="setLimit"></a>

-Set the limit after which everything is grouped to &quot;Others&quot;.
+Set the limit after which everything is grouped to "Others".

 #### Signature